Advancing Molecular Graph-Text Pre-training via Fine-grained Alignment: The Proposed Approach

 where $\mathbf{z_{m_0}}$, $\mathbf{z_{m_0'}}$, $\mathbf{z_{t_0}}$, and $\mathbf{z_{t_0'}}$ denote the output embeddings from the Transformer layer, $t_0'$ and $m_0'$ are the negative instances sampled from the same batch of graph-text pairs, and $\cos(\cdot,\cdot)/\tau$ is the cosine similarity scaled by the temperature hyperparameter $\tau$.
 In this way, we capture the molecule-level knowledge, aligning the embedding space of molecular graphs and texts holistically.

-\textbf{Masked Multi-modal Modeling.} For fine-grained alignment at the motif level, we mask some of the tokens and predict their labels.
-Based on the fragmented motifs of all molecules in the pre-training dataset, we construct a motif dictionary that includes motifs along with their labels and frequency.
-Then we randomly mask approximately 20\% of the motif tokens that have neither too high nor too low a frequency in the motif dictionary, as well as 15\% of the word tokens.
-The token embeddings of the motifs and words are updated utilizing $\ell_{\text{trm}_M}$ and $\ell_{\text{trm}_T}$ transformer layers, respectively.
+\stitle{Masked Multi-modal Modeling.} For fine-grained alignment at the motif level, we selectively mask the important tokens and predict their labels.
+The token embeddings of the motifs and words are updated using $\ell_{\text{trm}_M}$ and $\ell_{\text{trm}_T}$ transformer layers, respectively.
 Subsequently, information from the two modalities is integrated via our cross-attention layer.
 This entire process is iterated for $\ell$ times.

 Based on the output embeddings of fine-grained tokens from the cross-attention layer $\mathbf{h_{t_1},\dots,h_{t_D}}$ and $\mathbf{h_{m_0},h_{m_1},\dots,h_{m_J}}$, we utilize two classifiers $\rho_m$ and $\rho_t$ to predict the labels of the masked motifs and words: $\hat{y}_{m_i} = \rho_m(\mathbf{h_{m_i}})$, $ \hat{y}_{t_j} = \rho_t(\mathbf{h_{t_j}})$, where $\hat{y}_{m_i}$ is the predicted label of motif $m_i$, and $\hat{y}_{t_j}$ is the predicted label of word $t_j$.
 Given the ground truth labels ${y}_{m_i}$ and ${y}_{t_j}$, the model is trained by reconstructing the masked tokens as: